TeeOhh/Norms-Reasoner/README.md

 norms-source.lsp
 1. norm source fire handlers
+	Two predicates of interest:
-	- stmt-implies-stmt: takes in two conjunctions and sees whether the 1st implies the 2nd via subsumption
+	- stmt-implies-stmt: takes in two conjunctions and sees whether the 1st entails the 2nd
 	- equiv-prop-prop: takes in two conjunctions sees if the two are equiv i.e., stmt-implies-stmt holds in both directions

 utils.lsp